The-Marcy-Lab-School/personal-pokedex/README.md

 2. A user can use the search bar to filter pokemon by name.
 3. A user can click on a pokemon card to toggle seeing its front sprite or back sprite.

-### Tip: Remember Controlled Components
+### Tip 1: Remember Controlled Components

 Every time you see a form or input of any type, store that value in state!
-The started code is designed to guide you in bulding out this app.
+The starter code is designed to guide you in bulding out this app.
 However, **you are allowed to change the code however you see fit.** If you can figure out a better or DRYer way to store state, go ahead!

+### Tep 2: Sprites

+You can find pokemon sprites in this [GitHub Repo](https://github.com/PokeAPI/sprites/tree/master/sprites/pokemon).
+But you should use the raw URL.
+For example, `https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/<filename>.png` and `https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/back/<filename>.pgn`

 ## Set Up